5+ - 5+

 Note: Following all the above sequences showing 5-5 or better the responder is considered to be fully in control.

 Only the responder has the responsibility of choosing the denomination and level of the final bid.
-The 5-5 holder is expected to accept this with the possibility ONLY with good reason to increase the level BUT NEVER the denomination.
+The 5-5 holder is expected to accept this with the possibility ONLY with good reason to increase the level BUT NEVER change the denomination.

 Responder's 1st decision to be made: